shivssm/Redux/README.md

 ----------------------------------------------------------------------
 Actions - which will define which task we want to perform (What to do)
 ----------------------------------------------------------------------
--We can only change store data using the Reducer function.
+- We can only change store data using the Reducer function.
 ---------------------------------------------------------------
--For example, we have a to-do application.
+- For example, we have a to-do application.
 We want to add a new task.
 So
 ---------------------------------------------------------------------
 Action - ADD_TASK
 ------------------------